JoseMeneghetti/Rateio/README.md

 ![](https://snipboard.io/mb5WvG.jpg)

-If this person paid something add the description of the expense and how much was it, and an icon to add it.
+If this person paid something add the description of the expense and how much it was, and an icon to add it.

 ![](https://snipboard.io/EavptY.jpg)